 Youth voters who are still in high school are well-placed to benefit from ongoing efforts to develop media literacy skills and promote civic education.
 Adding the right to vote to these educational efforts has the potential to teach a youth voter how to access quality information and offset the use of potentially unreliable sources shown to take place across all age ranges.
 There is a tendency for opponents of Vote16 to stereotype youth as being glued to their cell phones and social media apps, and surveys do confirm that youth spend a lot of time using social media.
 However, empirical studies to date suggest that those phones and apps are also being used to build political knowledge and voting skills for already enfranchised youth and older voters do not always utilize unbiased, high-quality information sources.

-BREAK TO DISCUSS THE SUBJECT & ANSWER THE QUESTIONS BELOW: Evaluate the 3 statements below as a group and indicate what the group's consensus position is for each statement.
+Evaluate the 3 statements below as a group and indicate what the group's consensus position is for each statement.

-CQ#5-A: Do you think that survey data on any age about the information sources used by different groups should be a factor in determining their eligibility to vote?
+CQ#5-A: Do you think that survey data about the information sources used by different groups should be a factor in determining their eligibility to vote?